Roar (film): Injuries and set damages

 Due to the large number of untrained animals on set, there were a reported 48 injuries within two years of the start of filming.
 It has been estimated that, of Roars 140-person crew, at least 70 were injured during production.
-In a 2015 interview, John Marshall said that he believed the number of people injured was over 100.
+In a 2015 interview, John Marshall said that he believed the number of people injured was more than 100.

 Tippi Hedren in picture.
 She had her ankle fractured by Tembo, an African elephant, when he used his trunk to pick her up.
 She contracted gangrene from the incident.

 Noel Marshall was bitten through the hand when he interacted with male lions during a fight scene; doctors initially feared that he might lose his arm.
 By the time he suffered eight puncture wounds on his leg caused by a lion which was curious about his anti-reflection makeup, Marshall had already been bitten around eleven times.
 He was hospitalized when his face and chest were injured and was diagnosed with blood poisoning.
 Marshall was also diagnosed with gangrene after being attacked many times.
 It took Marshall several years to fully recover from his injuries.
 During a promo shoot in 1973, Hedren was bitten in the head by a lion, Cherries, whose teeth scraped against her skull.
 She was taken to Sherman Oaks Hospital, where her wounds were treated and she was given a tetanus shot.
 She was admitted to Antelope Valley Hospital after Tembo, the five-ton elephant, picked her up with his trunk by the ankle, fracturing it before bucking her off his back; Hedren said that Tembo had been trying to keep her from falling and was not at fault.
 She was left with phlebitis and gangrene, in addition to a fractured hand and abrasions on her leg.
 Several days earlier Tembo had bucked his trainer into a tree and broken her shoulder.
 Hedren was also scratched on the arm by a leopard and bitten on the chest by a cougar.
 Griffith received 50 sutures after being attacked by a lioness.
 It was feared that she would lose an eye, but she eventually recovered without being disfigured, although she did require some facial reconstruction.
 A lion jumped on John Marshall and began to bite the back of his head; it took six men to separate the lion from him and his wound required 56 sutures.
 Jerry Marshall was bitten in the thigh by a lion while he was in a cage on set, and he was in hospital alongside Hedren for a month.

 Cinematographer Jan de Bont was scalped by a lion, an injury requiring 220 sutures.